bcgov/digital-policy/CPPM-Chapter12.md

 The objective of this Chapter is to establish a policy foundation for IM IT to ensure that:

+* government makes use of modern, digital approaches to provide public services to British Columbians;
-* government information is managed as a strategic enterprise asset in accordance with its value;
+* government information, including data, is managed as a strategic enterprise asset in accordance with its value and in support of integrated, evidence-based decision-making;
-* government can increase operational efficiencies to better function as a single, connected organization (i.e., an enterprise); and
+* government can increase operational efficiencies to better function as a single, connected organization (i.e., an enterprise) while continually investing and building capacity; and
-* all government IM IT policies, standards and guidelines enable optimized use of government information, data and IT and enhanced services to citizens.
+* all government IM IT policies, standards, processes, procedures and guidelines enable optimized use of government information, data and IT and enhanced services to citizens.

 To meet this objective, this Chapter: